-- Suitable for DC current and bell-anchor motors up to 1.2 A. Quiet motor running by motor control with 18.75 kHz - 14, 27, 28, 128 gears, depending upon data format. - Short (1-127) and long (128-9999) Addresses - NMRA conformity - RailCom® and RailCom Plus® - Adjustable minimum, maximum and medium speeds. - Extended driving gear characteristics are adjustable. - Shunting gear (half-speed) adjustable. - 3 settings for startup and brake delay, individually adjustable via F0 - F28 - Headlight outputs in direction of travel dimmable. - 7 Special function outputs, dimmable and adjustable in direction of travel. - 4 logical outputs - Adjustable activation of the light- and function outputs adjustable for analog operation. - Second dim function for lights adjustable from A1 to A7. • Simple function mapping F0 - F12 for lighting A1 to A7, - startup, brake delay and shunting operations.
-Extended Function Mapping, F0 - F44 for switching multiple outputs depending on linked conditions - Train illumination disengageable. - Function outputs: Blinking with variable shutoff time. - Function exists: 2 phase for alternative flashers.
-Load dependent smoke generator controls. - Firebox with adjustment parameters for brightness changes and flicker rhythm. - Shunting coupling and shunting tango.
+- Multiprotocol decoder with load control for DCC.
+Motorola and Selectrix - Suitable for DC current and bell-anchor motors up to - Quiet motor running by motor control with 18.75 kHz • 14, 27, 28, 128 gears, depending upon data format. - Short (1-127) and long (128-9999) addresses - NMRA conformity - RailCom® and RailCom Plus® - Adjustable minimum, maximum and medium speeds. - Extended driving gear characteristics are adjustable. - Shunting gear (half-speed) adjustable. - 3 settings for startup and brake delay, individually adiustable via F0 - F28 - Headlight outputs in direction of travel dimmable. - 2 Special function outputs, dimmable and adjustable in direction of travel. - 4 logical outputs - Adjustable activation of the light- and function outputs adjustable for analog operation. - Second dim function for lights adjustable from A1 and A2. - Simple function mapping F0 F12 for lighting A1 and A2, startup, brake delay and shunting operations. - Extended Function Mapping, F0 F44 for switching multiple outputs depending on linked conditions · Train illumination disengageable - Function outputs: Blinking with variable shutoff time.
+Function exists: 2 phase for alternative flashers. - Load dependent smoke generator controls.
+Firebox with adjustment parameters for brightness - changes and flicker rhythm.

-- Fading in, or out of the lighting- and function outputs. · Energy saving lighting effect: After attaining maximum - brightness after time setting. · Fluorescent lighting, switching-on effect with adjustable flash time and -number. - 8 PWM banks with 64 modulation entries each for e. g.
-American light effects such as Mars Light, Gyra Light, - Strobe etc. · Brakes with DCC braking signal, braking track with DC - current or ABC-Brakes.
-ABC-Slow Moving Distance with LENZ BM2 - 2 settings for braking distance in cm, activated by ABC-DC- and DCC-brake signal, as well with driving speed 0 - with adjustable speed level step. • 2 motor control types for a precise motor control with - many control settings Motorola with 3 points for the functions F1 - F12 by deploying the Motorola-Centers - All outputs are secured against short circuits. - Error memory for motor and function outputs as well as temperature shutoff.
-Conventional AC and DC operation with automatic - switch-over to the individual mode of operation.
-All CVs must be programmed with digital devices with - DCC formats and Motorola.
-In DCC-operation, programmable per register, CV - directly or page programming Main track programming (DCC) - Decoder programming lock.
+- Energy saving lighting effect: After attaining maximum - brightness after time setting Fluorescent lighting, switching-on effect with adjustable - flash time and -number. • 8 PWM banks with 64 modulation entries each for e.g. American light effects such as Mars Light, Gyra Light,

+· Fading in, or out of the lighting- and function outputs,

+- Strobe etc. With Micro-SUSI Socket for respective - PIKO Sound-Module, function decoder and servo signal. - Brakes with DCC braking signal, braking track with DC current or ABC-Brakes - ABC-Slow Moving Distance with LENZ BM2 - 2 settings for braking distance in cm, activated by ABC-, DC- and DCC-brake signal, as well with driving speed 0 with adjustable speed level step. - 2 motor control types for a precise motor control with many control settings Motorola with 3 points for the functions F1 - F12 by - deploying the Motorola-Centers (e.g. 6021) - All outputs are secured against short circuits. • Error memory for motor and function outputs as well as - temperature shutoff Conventional DC operation with automatic switch-over to the individual mode of operation. - All CVs must be programmed with digital devices with DCC formats and Motorola.
+In DCC-operation, programmable per register, CV - directly or page programming.
+Main track programming (DCC) - Decode programming lock.

-Connection of the PIKO SmartDecoder 4.1 Sound
+Connection of the PIKO SmartDecoder 4.1